mpogue2/SquareDesk/SquareDesk-DEV/test123/README.txt

 // BUG: the song timer changes length (left-justify it?)
 // BUG: Open File can give a really long filename (should remove the Label/Label# and " - ", like in the song list)
 // BUG: some songs are not tempo-detected correctly (e.g. Possum Sop Long Play).
 Provide override to 100%?
 As menu item?

+// BUG: Windows font sizes are not consistent with Mac font sizes (known problem with Qt, but fix is to set them manually)

 ===========================
 Mike's current TODO list (lower priority):